-Yesterday’s blueberry cake got a thumbs up from everyone who tried it.
+Yesterday’s Blueberry Sour Cream Loaf Cake got a thumbs up from everyone who tried it.
 Or at least that’s what I like to think.
 Maybe a couple of people hated it and didn’t say anything, but all I heard was the good feedback, so that’s what I’m going with.
-It was, however, more of a cake than a quick bread, and I still wanted to make a good quick fresh blueberry bread.
+It was really more of a cake than a quick bread, and I still wanted to make a good quick fresh blueberry bread.
 Here it is.

 Fresh Blueberry Bread